 Regarding the coyotes we witnessed, we have been in communication with the Public Information Officers for both Customs and Border Protection and ICE who both got back to us immediately.
 We are working on getting them the information they need.

-As for any more Cuban Refugees, as of Friday afternoon officials in Panama have said the flights will stop, stranding about 1500 refugees in that country.
+As for any more Cuban Refugees, as of Friday afternoon officials in Panama have said the flights will stop, leaving about 1500 refugees stranded in that country.
 According to some estimates, 30 or so of the refugees will be staying in El Paso, as they have no family or final destination selected.

-Where the coyotes took the refugees they were transporting, and how much more they were asked to pay once in their custody is unknown.
+Where the coyotes took the refugees they were transporting, and how much more they were asked to pay once in their custody, is unknown.